fleetdm/fleet/handbook/security.md

 Enforcing 2FA is a much more valuable control than enforcing the expiration of passwords, which usually results in users changing only a small portion of the password and following predictable patterns.

-We apply the following settings to *Security/Password management* to all users as the minimum baseline.
+We apply the following *Security/Password management* settings to all users as the minimum baseline.

 | Setting name                                                            | Value         |